FirzanFaizBafana/cocktail-app/README.md

-# Random Cocktail Generator\n\nThis is a simple Node.js and Express.js web app that fetches a random cocktail recipe using TheCocktailDB API.

 # 🍹 Random Cocktail Generator

 This is a simple Node.js and Express.js web app that fetches a random cocktail recipe using TheCocktailDB API.